Skip to Main Content

 Coverage.com, LLC is a licensed insurance producer (NPN: 19966249).
 Coverage.com services are only available in states where it is licensed.
 Coverage.com may not offer insurance coverage in all states or scenarios.
 All insurance products are governed by the terms in the applicable insurance policy, and all related decisions (such as approval for coverage, premiums, commissions and fees) and policy obligations are the sole responsibility of the underwriting insurer.
 The information on this site does not modify any insurance policy terms in any way.

-To decide if you should shop around, devote some time — 15 to 30 minutes should be plenty — evaluating your insurance.
+When deciding if you should shop around, devote some time — 15 to 30 minutes should be plenty — to evaluating your insurance.
 Consider answering questions, such as:

 • Does your policy still fit your needs?